pitvfx/samples/README.md

 ![image](src/img/sp03.PNG)

-Change all other attributes to liking.
+Change all other attributes as you wish.

 ## python